 Why don’t I use an app?

-The paper and pencil is right there.
+The paper and pencil are right there.
 As things come up during the day, I can add to my list for today, or, I can add to a list for later in the week.

-Different To Do Sections/Lists.
-I actually use the to do list form that I have available for free for all of you to use.
 The reason this list works is that there I included sections.
 I have one area for my daily goals, another for notes and yet another for that day’s events.
 There is even an area where I can jot down things I need to do later in the week (so I don’t forget when I work on my next days’ to do list).

 For some people, having one to do list for the week’s tasks, another for the month and another for just today works well.
 Some will want one full list with everything jotted down to see in a single view.